zrobertson466920/zrobertson466920.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a CS PhD student at Stanford's STAIR lab, where we are working on human-AI alignment.
+I am a CS PhD student working with Sanmi Koyejo in [STAIR lab](https://stair.cs.stanford.edu), where we are working on trustworthy AI.
 My research focuses on developing scalable oversight mechanisms and aligning AI systems with human preferences, drawing from mechanism design, information theory, and complex systems to create principled frameworks for human-AI collaboration.
-I have a strong theoretical background in optimization, learning theory, and probability theory, with experience integrating language models and reasoning to process complex information.
-I place a strong emphasis on rigorous empirical evaluation through ablation studies, benchmark development, and human-in-the-loop experiments.

 Prior to Stanford, I obtained a masters in CS from UIUC and a bachelor's in Computational and Applied Mathematics from University of Chicago.
 I have gained diverse research experience through internships at Google, where I designed tractable surrogates for welfare maximization with applications in ad click-through-rate prediction; Lam Research, optimizing semiconductor wafer production using reinforcement learning; and the Robot Intelligence through Perception Lab at TTIC, working on sparse-depth completion and natural language instruction following for robotic manipulation.
 I have also conducted research at the Exo-Planets Group at UChicago, improving spectrograph calibration using machine learning, and contributed to the Algorithmic Dynamics Lab, developing algorithms for estimating algorithmic complexity.
 Additionally, I bring technical business experience from Allen and Company, where I evaluated quantum computing startups and cryptocurrencies.